Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-\textbf{The model:} The \Rpackage \Rref{rmgarch} was used to fit a simple multivariate GARCH-type model to the log-returns of the \EuStockMarkets-data, in order to exemplify the procedure outlined above, i.e.\ a copula GARCH-model (cGARCH) with the simplest available univariate models for the marginals\footnote{ See \citet{ghalanos15:_rmgarch} for details about the cGARCH-model and other options available in the \Rref{rmgarch}-package.} was fitted to the data, and the resulting model was then used to produce \cref{fig:cGARCH_YiYj,fig:cGARCH_lags20,fig:cGARCH}.
+\textbf{The model:} The \Rpackage \Rref{rmgarch} was used to fit a simple multivariate GARCH-type model to the log-returns of the \EuStockMarkets-data, in order to exemplify the procedure outlined above, i.e., a copula GARCH-model (cGARCH) with the simplest available univariate models for the marginals\footnote{ See \citet{ghalanos15:_rmgarch} for details about the cGARCH-model and other options available in the \Rref{rmgarch}-package.} was fitted to the data, and the resulting model was then used to produce \cref{fig:cGARCH_YiYj,fig:cGARCH_lags20,fig:cGARCH}.
+See \cref{P2.app:fig:GARCH} for further details.
+Note that this simple model was selected simply in order to provide a proof-of-principle example for the investigations encountered later on.
+It was in particular of interest, as discussed in \cref{P2.app:resampling_parametric_bootstrap}, to use a \enquote{too simple model} in order to highlight the ideas related to the local Gaussian sanity testing of parametric models fitted to a sample.

-\textbf{The traces:} \Cref{fig:cGARCH_YiYj} shows the pseudo-normalised trace of the $\Yz{1}$- and $\Yz{3}$-variables for one sample from the tetravariate cGARCH-model, and this can be compared with the corresponding pseudo-normalised trace of the DAX and CAC plot for the pseudo-normalised log-returns of the \EuStockMarkets-data, see \cref{fig:EuStockMarkets_YiYj} on page~\pageref{fig:EuStockMarkets_YiYj}.
+\textbf{The traces:} \Cref{fig:cGARCH_YiYj} shows the pseudo-normalised trace of the $\Yz{1}$- and $\Yz{3}$-variables for one sample from the tetravariate cGARCH-model, and this can be compared with the corresponding pseudo-normalised trace of the DAX and CAC plot for the pseudo-normalised log-returns of the \EuStockMarkets-data, see \cref{fig:EuStockMarkets_YiYj}.
 Obviously, a comparison of one single simulated trace with the trace of the original data might not reveal much, and it should also be noted that it in general might be preferable to compare the traces before they are subjected to the pseudo-normalisation, since that could detect if the model might fail to produce sufficiently extreme outliers.